brianchotisunanta/Dark-Denim-Destination/README.md

 # Dark Denim Destination

+### This is my first project at Redwood Code Academy.

+### This is a front-end application only.

+I designed an online store, called Dark Denim Destination, that specializes in selling men's black denim, that shows what we learned during the first month of the bootcamp, focusing on front-end development.

 <img width="1718" alt="screen shot 2017-10-22 at 3 42 08 am" src="https://user-images.githubusercontent.com/24735848/32697098-47d1fd8c-c73d-11e7-81da-031a6c45f5b8.png">

 <img width="1718" alt="screen shot 2017-10-22 at 3 42 47 am" src="https://user-images.githubusercontent.com/24735848/32697101-539ca40a-c73d-11e7-9242-3d8240829b73.png">